-Dr Berit Bliesemann de Guevara has co-organised and co-curated a number of exhibitions of political textiles.
+Prof Berit Bliesemann de Guevara has co-organised and co-curated a number of exhibitions of political textiles.

 She edits the blog Stitched Voices.

-Dr Berit Bliesemann de Guevara is currently on a research leave to lead the Newton Fund/AHRC/Colciencias research project "(Un)Stitching the Subjects of Colombia's Reconciliation Process".
+Prof Berit Bliesemann de Guevara is currently on a research leave to lead the Newton Fund/AHRC/Colciencias research project "(Un)Stitching the Subjects of Colombia's Reconciliation Process".

 Berit supervises PhD projects and mentors post-doctoral research fellows in the following broad areas: